openhealthcare/gloss/README.md

 "ad"

 ## Testing
 tests in gloss are done with py.test. py.test will run all the tests with the default settings.
-To run all the tests with your apps specific settings run py.test
+To run a specific test with py.test run it the usual way, e.g. py.test gloss/tests/test_api.py::JsonApiTestCase

 ## Licence